Heavy drop in business activity and weak retail knock sterling | Business

 With services companies hit hardest, the preliminary "flash" IHS Markit/CIPS UK Composite Purchasing Managers' Index fell more than expected to 40.6 in January, well below the 50 threshold that indicates growth and down from 50.4 in December.
 The weak PMI numbers followed data showing British retailers struggled to recover in December after shops in England emerged from a four-week November lockdown.

 "The PMI reading itself wasn't a shock," said Simon Harvey, senior FX market analyst at Monex Europe.
 "It highlights what the retail sales data eluded to earlier, that January's data will be a bitter pill for markets to swallow," he said.
-Sterling was 0.6% lower against the dollar at $1.3659 by 1025 GMT, but still on track for a second week of gains versus the greenback.
+Sterling was 0.5% lower against the dollar at $1.3660 by 1550 GMT, but still on track for a second week of gains against the greenback.

-Versus the euro, sterling also dropped 0.6% to 89.14 pence, after hitting a 8-month high of 88.30 pence in the previous session.
-As England is now in its third national lockdown and officials have not confirmed when it will end, the narrative for a quicker economic recovery thanks to the vaccine rollout is fading.
+Versus the euro, sterling also dropped 0.5% to 89.07 pence, after hitting a 8-month high of 88.30 pence in the previous session.
+As England is now in its third national lockdown and officials have not confirmed when it will end, the narrative for a quicker economic recovery thanks to the vaccine rollout is fading, knocking down the British currency.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)